Pizza Crust Tips

 Firstly, it helps to ensure that the crust is fully cooked and not soggy in the center.
 This is especially important if you like a thin and crispy crust.

-Secondly, pre-baking allows the crust to develop a nice golden color and adds an extra layer of flavor.
-The heat from the oven caramelizes the sugars in the dough, resulting in a deliciously savory taste.
+Secondly, pre-baking allows the crust to develop a nice golden colour and adds an extra layer of flavour.
+The heat from the oven caramelizes the sugars in the dough, resulting in a deliciously savoury taste.

 If you’re looking for alternatives to pre-baking, one option is par-baking the crust by partially cooking it before adding toppings.
 Another alternative is using a pizza stone or baking steel, which can help to create a crispy crust without pre-baking.